Modified Operations due to Feline Viral Illness:

 Owner-requested euthanasia: Please call Customer Service at 343-8122 to schedule an appointment.

 In-person dog license sales:.
-Dog licenses can be purchased online.
+Dog licenses can be purchased online or in person through a customer service representative.

 In-person enforcement questions: Enforcement staff can be contacted at 343-8119.

-Volunteer program: The program is operating on a very limited basis as approved by the Director and Volunteer Coordinator.
-Applications are not being accepted at this time, however, we're still accepting applications for new foster parents.
+Volunteer program: The program is operating on a limited basis, but new applications for shelter volunteers are not being accepted currently.
+However, we're still accepting applications for new foster parents.

 Renting of traps for community cats and rabbits: